l7mp/stunner/docs/GATEWAY.md

 UDPRoute resources can be attached to Gateways in order to specify the backend services permitted to be reached via the Gateway.
 Multiple UDPRoutes can attach to the same Gateway, and each UDPRoute can specify multiple backend services; in this case access to *all* backends in *each* of the attached UDPRoutes is allowed.
 An UDPRoute can be attached to a Gateway by setting the `parentRef` to the Gateway's name and namespace.
 This is, however, contingent on whether the Gateway accepts routes from the given namespace: customize the `allowedRoutes` per each Gateway listener to control which namespaces the listener accepts routes from.

-The below UDPRoute will configure STUNner to route client connections received on the Gateway called `udp-gateway` to the media server pool identified by the Kubernetes service `media-server-pool` in the `media-plane` namespace.
+The below UDPRoute will configure STUNner to route client connections received on the Gateway called `udp-gateway` to *any UDP port* on the pods of the media server pool identified by the Kubernetes service `media-server-pool` in the `media-plane` namespace.

 ```yaml
 apiVersion: stunner.l7mp.io/v1